lmmx/bat/README.md

   circle centre points under comparison for intersections, A and B, by constructing an orthonormal basis).

-This project was extremely motivating to take my studies in maths further, and in particular algebraic geometry.
-Some books I am currently
+This project was surprisingly motivating to rekindle my studies in algebraic geometry (since conics such as circles and ellipses are the classic introductory examples of algebraic varieties).
+The foremost reference on this topic is _Ideals, Varieties, and Algorithms_ by Cox, Little, and O'Shea (conics are discussed on page 6 and intersection of conics on pages 451-467, however the focus there is on finding the number of intersections [quantifying the "multiplicity"] more than locating the points of intersection).

-reading:
+Some books I am currently reading:

 - Irving Kaplansky, _Linear Algebra and Geometry: A Second Course_
 - Michael Henle, _A Combinatorial Introduction to Topology_